AusSeaSnakes/.github/README.md

 - Sharing best practices and code snippets
 - Collaborating on interesting problems and challenges

-This community is aimed at PhD students and young professionals across Australia, New Zealand and Pacific Islands.
-It was conceived at the [AusYCSEC](https://www.ausycsec.com.au/) conference in 2024.
+This community is aimed at PhD students and young professionals.
+The idea for the Sea Snakes community was conceived at the [AusYCSEC](https://www.ausycsec.com.au/) conference in 2024 after a few drinks were shared watching whales pass Snapper Rocks in Queensland, Australia.

-There exists a larger, more established community [SEA-PY](https://pyoceans.github.io/sea-py/) which may be more appropriate for some users.
+For a larger, more established resource for Python material related to coastal science: [SEA-PY](https://pyoceans.github.io/sea-py/).
+SEA-PY may be more appropriate for some users.

 ## Getting Started